AerialMantis/cppcon-parallelism-class/docs/sycl_02_hello_world.md

 ---

 In this first exercise you will learn:
-* How to create and submit a command group
+* How to create and submit a command group.
-* How to define a SYCL kernel function
+* How to define a SYCL kernel function.
-* How to stream output from a SYCL kernel function
+* How to stream output from a SYCL kernel function.

 ---